Table of Contents

 bool |

-Whether election has been triggered |
+Whether election has started |

 electionStart |